Letting private insurers offer Medicaid coverage was supposed to lower costs and improve care. We dig into the research on Medicaid managed care.

 Additional thanks to:

-Robin Rudowitz, Elizabeth Hinton, Chima Ndumele, Joseph Benitez, Michael Sparer, Maya Rossin-Slater, Loren Anthes, Katherine Hempstead, Sharon Lewis, Matt Salo, Lindsey Browning, Melora Simon, Andy Schneider, Samantha Scotti, Emily Blanford, Jacob Wallace, Tim Layton, Lanhee Chen, Jay Ludlam, Sarah Gregorsky, Stacey Mazer, Alice Burns, the Congressional Budget Office, MACPAC, Vince McGrath, the Tradeoffs Advisory Board and our stellar staff!
+Robin Rudowitz, Elizabeth Hinton, Chima Ndumele, Joseph Benitez, Michael Sparer, Maya Rossin-Slater, Loren Anthes, Katherine Hempstead, Sharon Lewis, Matt Salo, Lindsey Browning, Melora Simon, Andy Schneider, Samantha Scotti, Emily Blanford, Jeff Viohl, Jacob Wallace, Tim Layton, Lanhee Chen, Jay Ludlam, Sarah Gregorsky, Stacey Mazer, the National Association of State Budget Officers, Alice Burns, the Congressional Budget Office, MACPAC, Vince McGrath, the Tradeoffs Advisory Board and our stellar staff!